Kim Kardashian Speaks Out About Kanye West's Mental Health - E! Online

 Kim Kardashian is speaking out about husband Kanye West's health.

 The Keeping Up With the Kardashians star released a statement on social media on Wednesday, July 22, following another series of tweets from the Grammy winner.
-"As many of you know, Kanye has bipolar disorder.
+"As many of you know, Kanye has bi-polar [sic] disorder.
 Anyone who has this or has a loved one in their life who does, knows how incredibly complicated and painful it is to understand," Kim began.
 "I've never spoken publicly about how this has affected us at home because I am very protective of our children and Kanye's right to privacy when it comes to his health.
 But today, I feel like I should comment on it because of the stigma and misconceptions about mental health."

 The mom of four continued, "Those that understand mental illness or even compulsive behavior know that the family is powerless unless the member is a minor.
 People who are unaware or far removed from this experience can be judgmental and not understand that the individual themselves have to engage in the process of getting help no matter how hard family and friends try."